thomasgstewart/data-science-5620-fall-2021/course-policies.md

 | C | C on the final exam & successful completion of all 10 deliverables |
 | F | Otherwise |

+### UPDATE (2021-10-15)

+On days when deliverables are not due, there will be an in-class quiz.
+Based on the scores on the quiz, final grades will adjusted by a partial letter grade.
+Exceptional performance on quizzes will bump-up your final grade: an A will become an A+, B to B+, and C to C+.
+Poor performance on quizzes will result in a bump-down of your final grade: A to A-, B to B-, and C to C-.

 ## Adjustments

 The instructor may alter the course content and grading policies during the semester.